marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

     }
     ```

     > 🔎 **Observation** - The [Httpbin.org](http://httpbin.org/) API defines a complete set of operations.
-In this excercise, we only surface a couple of operations.
+In this exercise, we only surface a couple of operations.
 The resulting interface can be expanded further as you need more operations.

 3. In `Program.cs`, let’s add a constant to hold the [Httpbin.org](http://httpbin.org/) API endpoint: